SandraLouise/INVPG_annot/README.md

   -t THREADS, --threads THREADS
                         Number of threads used for parallelization (minimap2).
   -m MINCOV, --mincov MINCOV
                         Minimum coverage of inversion signal.
+Advised to be set at 0.5.
 ```

 Example command line: